chef/chef-web-docs/chef_master/source/automate_compliance_reporting.rst

 * **Profile:** A profile is a set of controls expressed in the InSpec language that define the preferred configuration of your system.
 Chef Automate Compliance currently provides 88 built-in profiles under the `Profiles Store <profile_store.html>`__ You can also upload your own custom profiles expressed using the InSpec language.
 * **Node:** A node is any machine that is under management by Chef.
 * **Platform:** You can run controls against a variety of platforms, such as AIX, Amazon Linux, Apache Tomcat, AppleOSX, CentOS, Oracle Linux, Oracle Solaris, RHEL, SUSE Linux, Ubuntu, and Microsoft Windows.
-* **Environment:** You can filter compliance reports by the environments in any stage of your workflow, for example, acceptance, rehearsal, union, delivery, and default.
+* **Environment:** You can filter compliance reports by the environments in any stage of your workflow.
 * **Control:** Controls are the units of tests that constitute compliance profiles.
 * **Calendar:** You can limit the results of your report by calendar dates.
 While you can set the calendar to display up to 10 months of compliance data, it cannot display any data prior to your first Automate Compliance scan.